 But just like working out at the gym and lifting weights grows our physical muscles, growing our emotional muscles takes work as we’re building emotional strength.

-Not allowing someone to make you feel bad for how you do things or what you believe – which is different from how they do things or what they believe.
+- Not allowing someone to make you feel bad for how you do things or what you believe––which is different from how they do things or what they believe.

-Believing in yourself, setting goals, and obtaining those goals – then being proud of those accomplishments.
+- Believing in yourself, setting goals, and obtaining those goals––then being proud of those accomplishments.

-Finding purpose in life in just being you, the person God created you to be, without trying to be what others want or even need you to be (for themselves).
+- Finding purpose in life in just being you, the person God created you to be, without trying to be what others want or even need you to be (for themselves).

-Not allowing someone to treat you poorly and learning to walk away from someone when they do.
+- Not allowing someone to treat you poorly and learning to walk away from someone when they do.
+Strong women don’t allow themselves to be devalued like that.
+Emotionally strong women won’t put up with it!

 5 Things Emotionally Strong Women Won’t Put Up With